Chapter 2 : 01: Whispers in June

 "His death was not only a loss of a brilliant mind and a respected man, but it was the loss of the greatest wizard of all time..."

 Respecting her mother's wishes of staying at Hogwarts for Dumbledore's funeral, Illyana grew anxious.
-She was surprised that her mum did not come to the ceremony like other parents did.
-Her mum always seemed adamant in her support of late Headmaster.
+She was surprised that her mum did not come to the ceremony like other parents did since she was adamant in her support of the late Headmaster.

 Illyana mentally shrugged off her confusion.
 It didn't matter and neither did all the people around her.
 Soon, she anticipated, she would be on the train and then she would Apparate home, where she knew she would be safer and certainly have been missed and loved.